cristianCanek/ATtiny85/README.md

 ### 1. Making our development board.

-There are some comercial development boards for the ATTiny 85, nevertheless is not a big deal to make your own board.
+There are some commercial development boards for the ATTiny 85, nevertheless is not a big deal to make your own board.
 This process can be faster than waiting for the delivery of one bought online and even more if you already have the required components:

 * 1 prototype PCB board.
 * 1 microcontroller socket (8 pin preferably, but any other bigger also works).